mhbarros/cryptovolution/README.md

 * [Docker Desktop](https://www.docker.com/) (_or some other whay to run DynamoDB locally_)
 * [Docker compose](https://docs.docker.com/compose/install/)
 <br/><br/>
-#### Also, you are going to need an [API KEY from CoinLayer](https://coinlayer.com/documentation), which is the service that Cryptovolution uses to get currentcryptocurrencies prices.
+#### Also, you are going to need an [API KEY from CoinLayer](https://coinlayer.com/documentation), which is the service that Cryptovolution uses to get current cryptocurrencies prices.

 ### Installation